AOHUA/Add-Swap-For-Node-Server/README.md

 4. sudo swapon //swapfile Enable the swap

-How To Add Swap on Ubuntu 14.04 [HERE ](https://www.digitalocean.com/community/tutorials/how-to-add-swap-on-ubuntu-14-04).

 ```
+How To Add Swap on Ubuntu 14.04 [HERE](https://www.digitalocean.com/community/tutorials/how-to-add-swap-on-ubuntu-14-04).